 Overall, the Deva is an incredibly comfortable backpack.
 With a women's specific pre-curved harness and hip belt, the backpack carries exceptionally well.
 Even though the shoulder straps are wide, ladies with narrower shoulders didn't seem to have a problem with them.
-The back and shoulder straps are well padded, more so than the other backpacks in the review.
-The Osprey Ariel 65 has a similar amount of padding on the shoulder straps, whereas The North Face Terra 55 has minimal shoulder padding.
-Regarding the Deva's design details as far as the padding and suspension go, this backpack remains comfortable under heavy pack loads.

-.
-With that in mind, it handles a heavy pack load with superb stability, and this makes it worth the weight.
+Unfortunately, all that comfortable padding adds lots of extra weight, which is the downside to the Deva's excessive comfort.
+We weighed it at 5.44 pounds.
+On the plus side, the newer model is lighter than the previous version we tested, making it comparable to the Osprey Aura 65.The Deva's heft is noticeable.
+The benefit is that it handles a heavy load with superb stability.
+The downside is that its weight makes it suitable for only a narrow range of adventures.
 This backpack feels too heavy to carry with a lighter load, and we wouldn't recommend it for long distance trips or lightweight gear.
-Due to the weight, we found the Deva to be highly comfortable on shorter distance backpacking trips.
+Due to the weight, we found the Deva to be highly comfortable on short to moderate distance backpacking trips.

 Total Volume = 58 L